The Best Alaska Cruise Ports and Choosing the Right Itinerary for You

 Ketchikan is a very close second for me for the top spot as the best Alaska cruise port!
 Juneau gets a slight edge from me as I mentioned above for the number of hiking trails that are easy to get to from the cruise ship dock.
 Like Juneau, Ketchikan is relatively easy to get around on your own and has a bus system that takes you to most places.

 Ketchikan also has excellent shore excursions, particularly to Misty Fjords National Monument, and it’s a great place for fishing trips.
+Ketchikan also has lots of opportunity to learn about and experience Alaska Native Culture, including the many totem poles around town and nearby.

-This is the best Alaska cruise port for shopping, with delightful Creek Street and the streets surrounding it offering up more local art and gifts than many other ports (Juneau is also good for this, ask a local where to go!).
+This is an excellent Alaska cruise port for shopping, with delightful Creek Street and the streets surrounding it offering up more local art and gifts than many other ports (Juneau is also good for this, ask a local where to go!).
 Make sure to visit Crazy Wolf Studio, which is Alaska Native owned and features Native art from across the northwest coast.
 In addition, I highly recommend the Captain’s Lady, with lots of locally made items as well as Ray Troll‘s studio.

 Ketchikan Highlights